rubygems/rfcs/text/0000-ownership-transfer.md

 - Add a button to apply for adoption in the gem show page.
 - Add view to list all ownership applications and allow the owner to accept / decline the applications.
 - Add a label to gem show page for gems with `ownership requests`.
-- Add new preferences to notifier view.
+- Add new preferences to the notifier view.

 ## Drawbacks

-1. An extra step will be added to existing simple process of adding a gem owner.
+1. An extra step will be added to the existing simple process of adding a gem owner.
 With this new ownership flow, the user being added as an owner will have to accept the confirmation sent via email.
-   This step is necessary to avoid spamming of gem push notifications by addition of random users as maintainers.
+   This step is necessary to avoid spamming of gem push notifications by the addition of random users as maintainers.

 2. If a user is added as a new maintainer of a gem, he/she may change the complete gem source with something entirely different.
    This drawback has to be addressed via necessary code audits during version updates.
     Probably solutions to this issue may be:
     a.
 We can yank all the previous versions of the gem and give an option to the gem owners to keep the gem name locked for a few days before approving the `ownership application`.
 Gem install will fail for the users as the versions are yanked.
     b.
 A trusted pool of users from the community can be asked for a review of ownership transfer and gem updates after the ownership transfer.
-The transfer is approved only after _x_ users have approved.
-This can be done in the period when gem name is locked.
+The transfer is approved after _x_ users have approved.
+This can be done in the period when the gem name is locked.